eftieell/intro_programming_2/src/chapters/review/lists.md

 ## Removing elements from a list
 There are multiple ways to remove an element from a list in python.
 Here are two ways:
 - Use the `remove()` list method.
 The parameter you pass is the *value* you want to remove.
-So the method traverses through the list until it reaches the *first* instance of the value.
+So the `remove()` method traverses through the list until it reaches the *first* instance of the value.
 That value is then removed from the list.
 Details: this method does not return a value.
 If the value you want to return is not found in the list, python throws a `ValueError`.

 ```python
 # Remove the first instance of "Perl" from the list
 languages.remove("Perl")
 ```

 - Use the `pop()` list method.
 The parameter you pass is the *index* you want to remove.
 Details: this method returns the value of the element it removed.
-If the index you pass it is invalid, python throws an `IndexError`.
+If the index you pass as a parameter is invalid, python throws an `IndexError`.

 ```python
 # Remove the index 1 element (2nd element) from the list
 removed = languages.pop(1)